KobaKhit/eCLV/README.md

 Collection of functions that compute Expected Customer Lifetime Value in a subscription (contractual) setting based on research by Fader and Hardie.
 More on [Rpubs](https://rpubs.com/Koba/projecting-clv).

+This approach only requires two inputs:

+  - Active Customers in period $t$
+  - Churned customers in period $t$

+Given these we plug it into the shifted-beta-geometric probability model to get retention rates for any given customer in period t.
+Paired with spend we are able to project customer's lifetime value.

 ![](README_files/figure-html/unnamed-chunk-1-1.png)<!-- -->